Iximiel/cudaOnPlumed/ImplementationTwoGroups.md

 }
 ```

 ### Remarks
 The problem of this approach is that if there is a great imbalance in numbers between
-the two groups the approach may scale not so efficiently.
+the two groups, written as is does not scale efficiently.

+For example, if you have group A with 1000 atoms and b with only one, you will get the first kernel doing a single iteration in 1000 threads for the first atoms, and the second kernel occupying a single thread for 1000 iterations.
 But this may be solved by trying to balance how much work each thread will need to do.

-I need to test these ideas (WIP):

- - run an atom per block, use threads to work on nat/threads atoms in parallel and reduce the derivatives for each atom in the first kernel and proceed as in the standard idea.